Sialitech/label-siali/docs/source/guide/install.md

 pip install label-studio
 ```

-## Upgrade Label Studio
+## Upgrade Siali Label
-To upgrade to the latest version of Label Studio, reinstall or upgrade using pip.
+To upgrade to the latest version of Siali Label, reinstall or upgrade using pip.

 ```bash
 pip install --upgrade label-studio